pingan8787/awesome-ai-tools/README.md

 5. [AI Social Media Post Writerby Socialblu](https://socialbu.com/tools/generate-posts) 👉 Let AI write content for your social media posts.
 Generate ready-to-post content for your social media.

-6. [AI Writer](https://apps.apple.com/us/app/ai-writer/id6444013958) 👉 ‎AI Writer is a powerful writing tool that uses artificial intelligence GPT to improve the quality of your writing.
+6. [AI Writer](https://apps.apple.com/us/app/ai-writer/id6444013958) 👉 AI Writer is a powerful writing tool that uses artificial intelligence GPT to improve the quality of your writing.
 With AI Writer, you can easily create well-written, error-free documents in a fraction of the time it would take to do it manually.
-This is better and affordable compared to Jasper AI,…

 7. [AI-responder for HostAway](https://aiduh.com/) 👉 Chrome extension that cuts your writing time by 98% with AI-powered responses.